Vandivier/afterecon/content/2020-06-17-two-things-we-can-all-agree-on.md

 ---
-title: Two Things We can All Agree On
+title: "Two Things We can All Agree On"
 date: 2020-06-17 14:53:31
 author: John Vandivier
 ---